Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Preliminaries

-In Proposition \ref{prop:compar1}, we assumed that $(z,{\ell})$ satisfies \eqref{condiell} to avoid the case where the perturbation is near the boundary.
-The following auxiliary lemma treats the latter case for a ``macroscopic perturbation'' ($\ell=1$), which will be enough for our purposes.
+In Proposition \ref{prop:compar1}, we assumed that $(z,{\ell})$ satisfies \eqref{condiell} to avoid the case where the perturbation is near the boundary \corT{(because local laws are not known to hold near the boundary)}. \corT{The only case where we can handle a perturbation that intersects the boundary is the one of a ``macroscopic perturbation'' ($\ell=1$), which will be enough for our purposes.
+This is covered by the following lemma.}